kylelemons/go-gypsy/README.md

 Gypsy is a simplified YAML parser written in Go.
 It is intended to be used as a simple configuration file, and as such does not support a lot of the more nuanced syntaxes allowed in full-fledged YAML.
+For the purpose of calculating indent, a tab and a space are both considered to have a width of 1.
+It is recommended that your editor be configured to convert tabs to spaces when editing Gypsy config files.

 Syntax
 ======